borkdude/jet/doc/query.md

 [{:a 1} {:a 2}]
 ```

-Associating new key and values in a map is done with `assoc`:
+Associating a new key and value in a map is done with `assoc`:

 ``` clojure
 $ echo '{:a 1}' | jet --from edn --to edn --query '(assoc :b :a)'